thegetty/artistryinbronze/README.md

-# Canto Catalogue Starter Kit
+# Quire Catalogue Starter Kit

-This repository contains a starter Hugo site for use with the **Canto** project (a suite of digital publishing tools from Getty Publications).
+This repository contains a starter Hugo site for use with the **Quire** project (a suite of digital publishing tools from Getty Publications).
 Use this kit to kick off development of a digital art catalogue or similar publication.